john-hewitt/backpack-website/index.md

 <img src="assets/sail-logo.png" width="120px" >

 Demos were developed by [Lora Xie](#).
 Considerable feedback and advice on paper drafts given by the Steven Cao, Xiang Lisa Li, and the rest of the Stanford NLP Group community.
-John Hewitt was supported by the National Science Foundation of the United States, under grant __.
+John Hewitt was supported by the National Science Foundation Graduate Research Fellowship under grand number DGE-1656518.